gar1t/gage-save/tests/lib-gagefile.md

       }
     }

-TODO: To suppose these top level annotations, we need to adjust the schema.
+TODO: To support these top level annotations, we need to adjust the schema.

     >>> validate(data)